serverless/components/README.md

 **Forget infrastructure** — Serverless Components enables you to deploy **entire serverless use-cases**, like a *blog*, a *user registration system*, a *payment system* or an *entire application* — without managing bloated cloud infrastructure configurations.

-You can use them now via the Serverless Framework.
+You can use them now with the Serverless Framework.

 <br/>